gardener/gardener-extension-runtime-gvisor/README.md

     ...
 ```

-GVisor van be configured to run with additional linux capabilities by adding them to the `configFlags` field in the providerConfig:
+GVisor can be configured with additional configuration flags by adding them to the `configFlags` field in the providerConfig.
+Right now we only allow the `"net-raw"` flag to be set.
+All other flags are ignored.

 ```yaml
 ...